kennyfraser/wp-sync-test/_pages/step-1-workstation-prerequisites.md

     Temporary outages while the cluster is running are acceptable, but shared storage should generally be up and running to support replacing failed masters.

-    **Tip:** To start a Zookeeper instance using Docker, run this command:
+    To start a Zookeeper instance using Docker, run this command:

         $ docker run -d -p 2181:2181 -p 2888:2888 -p 3888:3888 --name=dcos_int_zk jplock/zookeeper

+    **Tip:** If you've run the `usermod` command in the previous step, you may have to log out and then back in to your installer host machine before starting Zookeeper.

 <!-- Amazon S3 bucket
 <dd>